New Taipei City Museum of Fine Arts: Reeds by the Dahan River and an "Unfinished" Urban Aesthetic

 閱讀全文

-New Ecological Art Environment: Seven Years in the 400-Ping Old House on Yongfu Road, Ahead of the Funding Structure
+New Ecological Art Environment: The Seven Years Before the Subsidy Structure, in a 400-Ping Old House on Yongfu Road in 1992

 閱讀全文

-Yingge Ceramics Old Street: From Chimneys to MRT, Two Centuries of Ceramic Art Transformation and Rebirth
+Yingge Ceramic Old Street: From Chimneys to MRT, the Transformation and Rebirth of Two Centuries of Ceramic Art

-Yingge, once known as the 'Jingdezhen of Taiwan' for its towering chimneys, has undergone industrial transformation and a wave of commercialization.
-With the opening of the New Taipei Museum of Art and the launch of the MRT San-Ying Line, a new generation of ceramic artisans is seeking sustainable pathways between tradition and innovation, tourism and industry through events like 'Open Factory Days'.
+Yingge, once known as "Taiwan's Jingdezhen" for its forest of chimneys, has undergone industrial transformation and a wave of commercialization, welcoming the opening of the New Taipei Museum of Art and the opening of the MRT San-Xing Line.
+A new generation of ceramic artists is seeking sustainable development paths between tradition and innovation, and tourism and industry, through activities like "Open Factory Days."

 閱讀全文